-6. Training
+6. TRAINING

-The O&M Plan must include provisions for appropriate training of personnel who may come in contact with ACM or LBP at the facility.
+The DCA O&M Plan should include provisions for appropriate training of personnel who may come in contact with ACM or LBP at the facility.
 If these persons are not adequately trained, O&M tasks may not be performed properly or at all, possibly resulting in the spread of contamination to other areas or human exposure.
-The O&M Plan must provide specific guidelines for Level I Awareness Training (see below).
-This training can be provided by the facility's O&M Manager or other certified individual, who must be qualified and available to conduct Level 2 training for those individuals who require more in-depth knowledge on handling asbestos or lead paint at the property.
-The consultant that prepares the O&M document must be involved with the training session(s) because of their expertise and familiarity with the facility.
+The environmental consultant should provide specific guidelines in the O&M Plan for Level I Awareness Training (see below).
+This training should be provided by the facility's O&M Manager, who should be qualified and available to conduct Level 2 training for those individuals who require more in depth knowledge on handling asbestos or lead paint at the property.

-In the residential setting there are levels of worker training that are considered appropriate for persons who may come in contact with ACM or LBP:
+In the residential setting there are generally two levels of worker training that are considered appropriate for persons who may come in contact with ACM or LBP: